 NOTE: and this is important: while it is okay to touch Lilies of the Valley, all parts of them are HIGHLY poisonous if eaten.
 Therefore, this decor is NOT recommended for children.
 For more on edible flower substitutes, see What's Cooking America.
 Also on the table:

-The menu for these fetes sound a bit strange to the modern reader, especially for the reliance on "creamed" items: cream of celery soup, creamed sweetbreads, cream cheese on lettuce salad, and ice cream.
+The menus for these fetes sound a bit strange to the modern reader, especially for the reliance on "creamed" items: cream of celery soup, creamed sweetbreads, cream cheese on a lettuce salad, and ice cream.
 Wherever possible, the creamed items were shaped into eggs.